bondy-io/bondy_docs/docs/concepts/what_is_wamp.md

 1. **WAMP provides multi-tenancy** through the use of Realms for both security and routing.
 Realms are virtual so it does not impose additional infrastructure requirements e.g. dedicated ports.
 2. **WAMP provides both application messaging patterns,** Publish & Subscribe (PubSub) and Remote Procedure Calls (RPC).
 3. **WAMP offers routed RPC**, a dynamic RPC variant that enables a **peer-to-peer communication pattern,** as any distributed application component can act as both client (caller) and servers (callee).
 4. **WAMP offers multiple-transports** and each client can choose which one to use.
-WAMP can run over any transport which ismessage-oriented, ordered, reliable, and bi-directionalsuch as Websockets, TCP, Unix domain socket, etc.
+WAMP can run over any transport which is message-oriented, ordered, reliable, and bi-directional, such as Websockets, TCP, Unix domain socket, etc.
 5. **WAMP supports multiple serializations** and each client can choose which one to use.

 By combining these key features into a single infrastructure component, a WAMP Router can be used for the entire messaging requirements of all the components of distributed systems including connected devices, browser and mobile apps and backend services, thus **reducing technology stack complexity, accidental complexity as well as networking overheads**.